MinaEmadWP/automator-connect/README.md

 * **Check the status** of a running Cloudways operation

 Cloudways operations (like adding an app or starting a backup) run asynchronously on Cloudways' side.
 Automator Connect's actions return an operation ID as a token, which you can pass into the "Get the status of a Cloudways operation" action later in the same recipe (or a follow-up recipe) to check whether it finished.

-### Supported apps
-This plugin is under active development.
-Cloudways is the first integration; more are planned.

 ## Requirements